PoojaVM/master-ontology-app/README.md

 1. The application can be accessed using [this link](https://master.d2aukg2a51vgnk.amplifyapp.com).
 2. Permissions:
     - Application has 4 types of users: Super Admin, Admin, Editor, and Viewer.
-    - Super Admin: Can add other users and assign roles.
+    - Super Admin: Can assign roles to any users.
 Can also add, edit and delete concepts.
 There is only one super admin.
-    - Admin: Can add other users and assign only Editor and Viewer roles.
+    - Admin: Can assign only Editor and Viewer roles.
 Can also add, edit and delete concepts.
     - Editor: Can add, edit and delete concepts.
     - Viewer: Can only view the concepts.
-Can use filter functionality.
 3. Login:
     - Use the following credentials to login:
         - Super Admin: